metis-data/metis-book/docs/Monitoring/the_metis_agent/Prerequisites_rds.md

 2. **Navigate to the RDS Dashboard**:
    - In the AWS Management Console, select **RDS** from the services menu.

-3. **Enable Enhanced Monitoring**:
+3. **Enable Performance Insights**:
    - Select the DB instance you want to monitor.
    - Click on **Modify**.
-   - In the **Monitoring** section, select **Enable Enhanced Monitoring**.
+   - In the **Performance Insights** section, select **Enable Performance Insights**.
-   - Choose the monitoring role you want to use or create a new role.
-   - Select the granularity of the metrics (e.g., 1 second, 5 seconds, 10 seconds).
+   - Choose the retention period for the performance data.
    - Click **Continue** and then **Modify DB Instance**.

-4. **Review Monitoring Data**:
+4. **Review Performance Data**:
-   - Go to the **Monitoring** tab for your DB instance.
+   - Go to the **Performance Insights** tab for your DB instance.
-   - Review the enhanced metrics available.
+   - Review the available performance metrics.

-> **Note**: Without Enhanced Monitoring enabled, the Avg Active Sessions widget will be presented empty.
+> **Note**: Performance Insights is required to view Avg Active Sessions on Aurora and RDS PostgreSQL.
+Additionally, Performance Insights is necessary for monitoring throughput read in Aurora.
+The free edition of Performance Insights is sufficient for these purposes.
+Without enabling Performance Insights, these metrics will not be displayed.